mgroupntua/NumericalAnalyzers/programming/Chapter1.md

-## Example 1: Euler Beam2D Linear Test
+## Example 1: Euler Beam2D Linear Example

 The following example demonstrates the linear, static behavior of a cantilever, 2-dimensional beam structure under bending.
 The example splits in three parts.
 The first part refers to the model creation, the second to the loading and boundary conditions